 - Chassis ears (optional)

 Step 1: Suspend the vehicle on a car lift.

 Step 2: If you hear constant noise when you drive, have someone run the car while it’s suspended.
 Remember to stay away from the driveshaft and yoke.
 These spin very fast and can cause injury.

 Step 3: Use your stethoscope to check the areas shown above.

-If you hear a loud sound coming from part (1), you may have a problem with your pinion ring.
+A loud sound coming from part (1), means you may have a problem with your pinion ring.
 If the noise is coming from the parts numbered (2), you may have a problem with your carrier bearings.
 If you only hear noise when accelerating or decelerating, you may have bad ring and pinion gears

 Step 4: You can use chassis ears in place of a car diagnostic stethoscope to check for noise in your differential.
 Chassis ears are small microphones that you can attach to different parts of a bad differential to check for noise.
 They help you to spot exactly where the sound is coming from.

 How to fix a rear end differential problem